sidgleyandrade/crawler-flickr/README.md

 **Note:** `connection.bounding_box` and `connection.search_word` are exclusive parameters.

 ## Running

     $ ./run.sh

 ## Contact

-If you believe you have found a bug, or would like to ask for a feature or contribute to the project, please inform me at sidgleyandrade@utfpr.edu.br.
+If you believe you have found a bug, or would like to ask for a feature or contribute to the project, please inform me at sidgleyandrade[at]utfpr[dot]edu[dot]br.

 ## License